 Public Law Experts at Irwin Mitchell instructed to bring a major legal challenge

-Lawyers acting for a local campaign group have been given the green light to pursue their legal challenge against NHS Sunderland CCG and NHS South Tyneside CCG as they continue the fight to save South Tyneside Hospital.
+Specialist lawyers instructed by a local campaign group have issued the application for judicial review against NHS Sunderland CCG and NHS South Tyneside CCG as they continue the fight to save South Tyneside Hospital.

 Yogi Amin, a partner and Head of Public law and Human Rights at Irwin Mitchell, said: